Certificate-Based Authentication

 Get the site ID

-If you plan to enable permission sync, you’ll need additional permissions:Microsoft Graph application permissions
+If you plan to enable permission sync, you’ll need additional permissions:Add another permission

 - Directory.Read.All - Used to query the overall organizational directory structure, including how users, groups, organizational units, and other directory objects relate to each other.